inspaya/istemlabs/_courses/software-engineering-teams-course.md

 course_id: 17
 course_code: "SENG-105"
 faculty_notes: " "
-permalink: software-engineering-teams-course
+permalink: software-engineering-track/teams-course
-description: Focuses on introducing the different roles involved in building a successful software project and the need to specialize even though participants have a general understanding of other concepts.
+description: The course focuses on introducing the different roles involved in building a successful software project and the need to specialize even though participants have a general understanding of other concepts.
 ---

 # Software Engineering: Teams Course